Flour Mills of Nigeria

-Flour Mills of Nigeria (FMN) is a Nigerian diversified agribusiness company, it was founded in 1960 by George S. Coumantaros.
+Flour Mills of Nigeria (FMN) also known as FMN Group is a Nigerian diversified agribusiness company, it was founded in 1960 by George S. Coumantaros.
+It is one of the leading FMCG companies in Nigeria and West Africa.
 FMN employs over 12,000 people.

-FMN was founded by George S. Coumantaros in 1960 as a private limited company and in 1978 became a public company, with its shares listed on the Nigerian Stock Exchange.
+In 1978, it became a public company and listed its shares on the Nigerian Stock Exchange.
+In January 2025, it was delisted after majority shareholder, Excelsior Shipping Company Limited, acquired all shares held by minority shareholders.

 The chairman of FMN since 2014, and its former CEO is the founder's son, John Coumantaros.
-The CEO is Omoboye Olusanya.
+The CEO is Omoboyede Olusanya.

-Flour Mills today, is a holding company with a vertically integrated business model.

 The flagship brand of the company is Golden Penny Flour.

 History

 Flour Mills started operations in 1962, the first wheat mill plant in Nigeria, it was built at a cost of £2.5m financed by Greek and American capital through Southern Star Shipping company.
 Initial annual production was 120,000 tonnes.
 The company's Apapa complex has bulk unloading and storage capabilities with a mill to process North American wheat blends.
 In 1964, the company expanded its offering with the establishment of a polypropylene manufacturing plant that traded under the business name Nigerian Bag Manufacturing Company Limited.
 The initial facility also processed wheat offals to be exported.

 By 1971, the annual capacity of its wheat mill was 300,000 tonnes.
 In 1975, the company bought minority equity interest in Northern Nigeria Flours Mills, Kano and later acquired interest in Niger Mills of Calabar.
 In the late 1970s, the company was listed on the Nigerian Stock exchange.